ElenaVillano/workflow4python/docs/d05-credentials.md

+# How to work with users and credentials

-Where to store the credentials to access either an API, a DB, or a bucket most be store in a way that the structure is share but everyone has their own credentials.
+A suggested place to store credentials, keys or tokens to access either an API, a DB, or a bucket is in `config/local/credentials.yaml`.

-It is suggested to keep this accesses in a file inside `config/local/credentials.yaml`.
+In this file, you store the information to access some service required in your Python pipeline.
+This file doesn't upload to the repository because it is placed at the `.gitignore` file.
+The idea is that all collaborators have their own access keys, but you all have the same structure to run the code.

+Be carefull never uploading the credentials file and always have in your repository a `.gitignore` file.

-You most follow this structure for the credentials.yaml file:
+The structure for the credentials.yaml file:

 ```
 ---